lancerael/pi/src/packages/components/atoms/interactions/Button/README.md

 **@pi-lib/button**

-A React button component with status
+A React button component with a status

 **Dependencies:** @pi-lib/styles, @pi-lib/utils, react